 Known as the Caribbean island of spice because of the production of nutmegs and mace crops this island consists of Grenada itself and six other islands.
 Grenada has the world’s first underwater sculpture park, with most of the sculptures made of concrete without affecting the natural reef and the lives of its inhabitants.
 A fun fact about Grenada is that it wasn’t colonized a whole century after Columbus’ arrival and it didn’t have an airport until 1985.

 Recent history, however, hasn’t been really kind to Grenada.
 First, Hurricane Ivan destroyed the majority of people’s homes back in 2004 and the US actually invaded Grenada back in 1983.
 Even more interestingly, the date of the invasion is celebrated as Thanksgiving day in Grenada today.
 Next.

 The islands of St. Kitts and Nevis is the smallest country in the Caribbean in terms of both, population and area.
 This twin island federation covers 261 km² and it has 45,000 inhabitants.
 Both islands were formed by volcanos, all of which are now dormant.
 Hence, you can see white beaches and black volcanic beaches depending on what side of the island you are on.

-Like most countries in the Caribbean, St. Kitts and Nevis are known for their pristine tropical forests, beautiful beaches, and amazing carnivals.
-St. Kitts is also known as the sugar-cane island because of the amount of sugar produced there.
-It’s also said that both islands are so fertile that even the monkeys are green here.
+Like most countries in the Caribbean, St. Kitts and Nevis have their share of pristine tropical forests, beautiful beaches, and amazing carnivals.
+St. Kitts is known as the sugar-cane island because of the amount of sugar produced there and it’s also said that both islands are so fertile that even the monkeys are green here.
 You’ll be able to see them freely wandering around the roads.
 Next.